PowerShift Publications 2018-2011

 TTIP, ISDS and Fracking: A critical briefing

-Summary: This publication examines the links between the planned TTIP agreement, investor-state dispute settlement and fracking.
-She argues that TTIP and ISDS could potentially limit the ability of states to enforce effective environmental and health protection measures in the field of fracking.
+Summary: This publication examines the links between the planned TTIP agreement, investor-state dispute settlement proceedings and fracking.
+She argues that TTIP and ISDS could potentially limit states' ability to enforce effective environmental and health protection measures in the field of fracking.

 Summary: This publication deals with the impact of trade agreements on energy policy.
-It sheds light on how such agreements can undermine national efforts to achieve a sustainable energy transition by making access to renewable energy more difficult and promoting dependence on fossil fuels.
-The analysis highlights the need to shape trade policy in a way that supports and does not hamper the global energy transition.
+It sheds light on how such agreements can hamper national efforts to achieve a sustainable energy transition by making access to renewable energies more difficult and fostering reliance on fossil fuels.
+The analysis stresses the need to shape trade policy in a way that supports and does not hinder the global energy transition.

 TTIP, ISDS and Fracking: A critical briefing

 Summary: This joint publication by Friends of the Earth Europe, Corporate Europe Observatory, Sierra Club, and PowerShift expresses concern about the potential impact of the Transatlantic Trade and Investment Partnership Agreement (TTIP) on environmental policy and, in particular, on the regulation of fracking activities.
 The authors argue that the Investor-State Dispute Resolution (ISDS) procedures provided for in the TTIP could allow companies to sue states if they wish to regulate to protect the environment or public health.
-This could have a chilling effect on legislation, undermining states' ability to take appropriate protective measures in the field of fracking and other environmentally harmful activities.
+This could have a “chilling effect” on legislation, undermining the ability of states to take appropriate protective measures in the field of fracking and other environmentally harmful activities.

-Summary: This publication criticises how the TTIP agreement could make it more difficult to protect people and the environment from dangerous technologies such as fracking.
-In particular, it is feared that the safeguard clauses for business investment provided for in the TTIP could make it easier for energy companies to claim compensation when policy decisions affect their profit expectations.
-The authors argue that TTIP and similar trade agreements could hamper efforts to achieve effective climate policies and cement dependence on fossil fuels.
+Summary: This publication criticizes how the TTIP agreement could make it more difficult to protect people and the environment from dangerous technologies such as fracking.
+In particular, it is feared that the corporate investment safeguards provided for in the TTIP could make it easier for energy companies to claim compensation if policy decisions affect their profit expectations.
+The authors argue that TTIP and similar trade agreements could hamper efforts to achieve effective climate policies and cement reliance on fossil fuels.

 TTIP Update and Position Paper